 Protiviti markets its business consulting services to a variety of global clients in a range of industries.
 Industry and competency teams conduct targeted marketing efforts locally, nationally, and globally, including digital advertising, search advertising, email marketing, production and distribution of thought leadership, social media, and live and virtual speaking events.
 Protiviti regularly conducts a variety of programs to share its insights with clients on current and emerging business issues.
 Protiviti also markets its capabilities through its broad partner ecosystem of professional associations and complementary service and technology providers.
 It conducts public relations activities, including distributing news releases, sharing proprietary research findings and providing subject-matter experts for media interviews designed to enhance recognition of Protiviti's brand and reputation, establish its expertise in key issues surrounding its businesses and promote its services.
+Protiviti promotes its brand name through digital and out-of-home advertising and its professional golf brand ambassador program.
 Protiviti regularly updates the services, value-added content, and digital experience on the Protiviti websites globally.
 Employees are encouraged to be active in relevant social media communities, charitable and civic organizations and industry trade groups.